SYNAPSE-Net: A Unified Framework with Lesion-Aware Hierarchical Gating for Robust Segmentation of Heterogeneous Brain Lesions: Introduction

 With the growth of the domain, studies increased beyond architectural fine-tuning to methodological frameworks.
 One of the major challenges to address was the missing annotations, which was then solved by the paradigms of semi-supervised and weakly supervised learning that utilized unlabeled or weakly labeled data to improve performance in data-scarce settings \citep{Duarte2024, Huang2023}.
 At the same time, multi-center validation studies have demonstrated model robustness and generalizability across various datasets and machines \citep{Gaubert2023, Namgung2025}.
 Self-supervised learning approaches also improved model stability by enabling networks to learn features on unlabeled data \citep{Wu2025, ZhangX2023, Tomasetti2023}.

 This methodological progress was matched by an architectural shift to overcome the inability of classic convolutional neural networks (CNNs) to capture long-range spatial interdependencies \citep{Takahashi2024, Chen2024, Chen2025}.
 Vision Transformers (ViTs) and Swin Transformers leverage self-attention mechanisms to model long-range spatial contexts \citep{Hatamizadeh2022, Ayoub2023, Abbaoui2024}.
 However, the most successful models have been hybrid architectures.
-For example, TransUNet and Swin-Unet use CNNs to capture local features and Transformers to process global context, and they excel on diverse brain pathologies \citep{He2025, Chen2024, Hatamizadeh2022, Viteri2022}.
-The breakthroughs were aided by multi-modal fusion models that integrate information across diverse MRI sequences and by composite loss functions \citep{ZhangG2023, Raju2024, Cabezas2024}.
+For instance, hybrid frameworks such as TransUNet and Swin-Unet integrate CNNs for local feature extraction with Transformers for global context modeling, demonstrating superior performance across diverse brain pathologies\citep{He2025, Chen2024, Hatamizadeh2022, Viteri2022}.
+These breakthroughs were further catalyzed by multi-modal fusion strategies that effectively integrate complementary information across diverse MRI sequences, alongside the development of composite loss functions tailored for complex lesion geometries\citep{ZhangG2023, Raju2024, Cabezas2024}.

 Despite significant technological progress, two major gaps hamper the clinical translation of automated segmentation tools.
 The first one is the lack of generalizability.
 Current studies often provide task-specific solutions, with models for WMH differing from those used for glioblastoma or ischemic stroke \citep{Wu2023a, Luo2024, delaRosa2025}.
 This restricts clinical application, since healthcare environments require versatile models rather than single-purpose systems demanding separate maintenance \citep{Chau2025}.
 The second and more critical gap is variance and reliability of performances.
 Most of the models act unpredictably, obtaining decent dice score but performing poorly with small or non-homogenous cases, which are the circumstances that demand robust methods \citep{He2025}.
 This unpredictability undermines the clinical trust and hinders their application in critical cases.
+Addressing this performance variance, rather than incremental architectural gains, is the central focus of this work.